deut-erium/WriteUps/ractf/crypto/Mysterious Masquerading Message/README.md

 Now this got confusing at this point of time.
 I got 3 strings and not knowing what to do with them.
 I failed so many times XORing the strings creatively LOL.

-Later did I realise the `ineedtoopenlocks` is an hint to **KEY**
+Later did I realise the `ineedtoopenlocks` is a hint to **KEY**
-and `initialisation12` is a huge hint to **IV**
+And `initialisation12` is a huge hint to **IV**
-and the third string could be our ciphertext.
+And the third string could be our ciphertext.
 By this time one would consider it to be AES encrypted.
 Which mode?
 The mode which has `IV` and should be easy to guess :- `CBC`